Local restaurant owner facing domestic violence charges

 Officers searched the home and found an unloaded rifle in the same room where an officer saw him enter and place something under the couch, the report stated.

-Officers say Alberni told them he was cleaning the gun, but no cleaning products were found in the vicinity, according to the report.
+Officers say Alberini told them he was cleaning the gun, but no cleaning products were found in the vicinity, according to the report.

+He pleaded not guilty at an arraignment hearing Tuesday and ordered not to have contact with the victim.
+He winked at First News’ camera before walking out of court.
+Alberini will be back in court Jan.
+11.

-Michael Alberni is the owner and operator of Michael Albernini’s Restaurant on Route 224 in Boardman.
+Michael Alberini is the owner and operator of Michael Alberini’s Restaurant on Route 224 in Boardman.